PIKE COUNTY & CITY OF TROY USE 4G LTE TO ENABLE QUICKER, MORE RELIABLE COMMUNICATION DURING EMERGENCIES

-The agencies chose Cradlepoint’s COR Series in-vehicle routers with NetCloud Manager (NCM) PRIME to ensure constant connectivity, make critical information available more quickly, and improve cost-efficiencies to maximize taxpayer dollars.
+The agencies chose Cradlepoint's NetCloud Service for mobile to ensure constant connectivity, make critical information available faster, and improve cost-efficiencies to maximize taxpayer dollars.

 Pike County has a population of nearly 35,000 people spread out over 672 square miles.
 Pike County emergency 911 dispatchers work with the police and fire departments in Troy, Alabama, to constantly improve public safety, as well as communication between the agencies.
 Troy, the county seat, has more than 19,000 residents and is located just south of Montgomery, the state’s capital.

 Significant upgrades in technology for Pike County and Troy police and fire called for similar progress in their ability to keep public safety vehicles connected 24/7.
 The MiFi devices they had been using for Internet connectivity didn’t interface with CAD technology and only stayed on for about four consecutive hours before needing to be charged—just half of a standard eight-hour patrol shift.
 Even then, the batteries were being strained beyond their limits.

 Every time a vehicle would lose its connection, the MiFi devices had to reboot.
 In the field, with emergencies and dangerous situations often unfolding at a moment’s notice, downtime is never acceptable.